duncan-bayne/myfitnessdata/README.markdown

 ------
 I have released MyFitnessData 1.1; release notes are available on [the wiki](https://github.com/duncan-bayne/myfitnessdata/wiki).
 This version is currently broken as a result of website changes at MyFitnessPal.

 [MyFitnessData 2.0](https://github.com/duncan-bayne/myfitnessdata/tree/2.0) is under development.
-It will feature several major improvements including a GUI.
+It will feature several major improvements including a GUI written with [mcclim](http://common-lisp.net/project/mcclim/).

 licence
 -------